Overview of the application process

 You will also be asked to upload the necessary documentation to your applicant account on our Jobs website to support your visa application.
 This may include a copy of your passport or visa, a copy of your PhD qualification, your UK ENIC (formerly known as UK NARIC) reference number or English Language test reference number.

-One of our HR Recruitment Co-ordinators will check your documents and will get contact if we need any further information from you, or if there are any issues with the details you have provided.
-Once they have carried out the checks and are satisfied the requirements for sponsorship have been met, they will start the process of assigning a Certificate of Sponsorship (CoS).
+One of our HR Recruitment Co-ordinators will check your documents and will get in contact if we need any further information from you, or if there are any issues with the details you have provided.
+Once they have carried out the checks and are satisfied the requirements for sponsorship have been met, they will start the process of assigning a CoS.

 Academic Technology Approval Scheme (ATAS) requirements